ImtiazVision/Artificial-Intelligence-Introduction-/README.md

 AI is the imitation of human intelligence processes by technology, primarily computers.
 AI is used in expert systems, natural language processing, voice recognition, and machine vision.

 Artificial intelligence (AI) is now ubiquitous.
 Though AI is still in its infancy, there are some clear advantages and downsides to society.

+### AI types :

+AI is really two concepts.
+Almost all current AI advancement is ANI, or artificial narrow intelligence.
+It may be a smart speaker, a self-driving vehicle, a web search engine or AI applications in farming or manufacturing.
+These AIs are one trick ponies, but when used correctly, they may be quite helpful.

+AGI, or artificial general intelligence, is a subset of AI.
+That is the aim of AI.
+They can accomplish whatever a person can do, and maybe more.